Sex and Children

 So actual costs unfortunately don’t provide actionable information.
 One would have to fall back to the merely practical and set the level high enough to be a deterrent, but not so high as to be ruinous.
 Just as with incarceration, ruining the parents creates more problems than it solves.
 A deterrent is necessarily a proportion of income and assets, not an absolute amount, and the higher the level of discretionary funds available, the higher that proportion needs to be.
 For the poorest, one percent of income might be enough of a motivation, whereas for the richest the level might have to be fifty percent.
 Time and experience would tell.
 Furthermore, like unpaid taxes, this overpopulation mitigation cost could not be avoided by bankruptcy, and if it were not paid, it could be taken straight from the individual’s pay or assets.
 And the amount would be owed for the rest of one’s life.
 There’s nothing naturally self-limiting about the effects of overpopulation, and neither should there be for the deterrent implemented to prevent it.

 There’s one technical aspect to replacement levels that has a big effect but that people sometimes ignore.
 Aside from absolute number of children, the age at which those children themselves reproduce changes population numbers.
 Just to make that clear, let me give an example.
 Consider a sixty year span of time.
 If a couple produces two children at thirty, and those children each have a child apiece when they are thirty, then the total number of people after sixty years, including all three generations, is six.
 If, instead, everybody reproduces at fifteen, there are five generations after sixty years and the total number is ten.
 Everybody has only one child each, but age at reproduction has a big effect on total numbers.
 The longer lifespan becomes, the more critical this effect is.
 If lifespan increases very gradually, that might not matter, but should there suddenly be a medical advance that has us all living to 400, it would again become important to adjust reproductive rates downward or suffer the consequences of reduced quality of life.
-I wouldn’t be hugely suprised — maybe just a bit surprised — to see noticeably lengthened life spans, say to 120 or so, as a consequence of stem cell therapies, so even in the near future this discussion is not completely theoretical.
+I wouldn’t be hugely surprised — maybe just a bit surprised — to see noticeably lengthened life spans, say to 120 or so, as a consequence of stem cell therapies, so even in the near future this discussion is not completely theoretical.

 Producing children has always been socially as well as personally important.
 But fairness requires changes to its significance.
 Who has sex with whom has zero public significance, and the sooner that’s universally recognized, the sooner we can stop generating massive suffering by unfairly, unethically, and immorally interfering in each others’ lives.
 On the other hand, parenting has huge environmental consequences which are ignored at this point.
-We’re used to that luxury, but that doesn’t make it right.
+We’re used to that privilege, but that doesn’t make it right.

 Children

 Another class of objections is variations on the theme that any rights will result in a dictatorship of rude, free range children.
 That’s nothing but a false dichotomy between absolute parental rights and absolute children’s rights.
 Those are not our only choices.
-This is yet one more case, perhaps the most difficult case of all, where many different rights have to be balanced.
+Children’s rights are yet one more case, perhaps the most difficult case of all, where many different rights have to be balanced.
 An issue that depends on balance cannot be solved by saying balance is too difficult.
 With echoes of other similar excuses, it’s amazing how consistently the corollary is that all power has to stay in statu quo.

 There are other differences based on the lack of experience.
 It’s plain that children would not do well as voters, soldiers, drug takers, or drivers.
 It’s plain that they have much to learn and need teachers.
 However, the fact of their different needs is a reason to satisfy those needs, not to deprive them of all rights.
 Parents don’t own their children.
-This is another aspect of parenting, besides producing the children to begin with, where we have latitude to step on the rights of others, and where each individual needs more limits than we have now, not less.
-That’s never a welcome message, not for polluters, and not for you and me.
-But it’s true.
-In a fair world, children have rights.

 Parenthetically, I want to comment up front on the cost issue.
 I get the sense that the primacy currently given to parental rights is at least partly due to a rather broad-based horror at otherwise having to care for strange kids.
 It’s true and it’s unavoidable that the right to escape an abusive situation is going to be more expensive for society than ignoring the problem.
 But the fact that it’s cheaper is not an adequate reason for allowing some people to suffer at the hands of others.
 It’s not adequate when everyone is the same age, and it’s not adequate among different ages.
 Furthermore, just as a practical footnote, I’m not at all sure that the overall cost of enabling children to escape abuse really would be more expensive.
 Abused children go on to become some of the most expensive adults in society, and this may be yet one more instance where prevention turns out to be cheaper than cure.